AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 If you have loaded modules when you build/install software, remember to load the same modules when you run the software (also in Slurm jobs).
+You'll learn about running jobs later, but the ``module load`` should usually be put into the job script.

-The modules used to compile and run a program become part of its environment and must always be specified.
+The modules used to compile and run a program become part of its environment and must always be loaded.

 If you are compiling things and want it to work in the future, load a particular version of the module (``module load $name/$version``).